-2. REGISTRATION IN ARPA-E eXCHANGE
+1. REGISTRATION IN ARPA-E eXCHANGE

-Prior to submitting any application materials to ARPA-E, Applicants must register in ARPA-E eXCHANGE, ARPA-E's online application portal.
+The first step in applying to this FOA is registration in ARPA-E eXCHANGE, ARPA-E's online application portal.
 For detailed guidance on using ARPA-E eXCHANGE, please refer to Section IV.H.1 of the FOA and the "ARPA-E eXCHANGE User Guide" (https://arpa-e-foa.energy.gov/Manuals.aspx).

-3. CONCEPT PAPERS
+2. CONCEPT PAPERS